luloxi/evolution-DAO/README.md

 4. And also `yarn create-proposal`, for proposal creation.
 You can use the same terminal as the deploy one, or another one, your call.

-Call it to see a `proposalCard` appear in the homepage according to `createProposal` script in the `packages/hardhat/scripts` folder.
+Run `yarn create-proposal` to see a `proposalCard` appear in the homepage according to `createProposal.js` script in the `packages/hardhat/scripts` folder.

 Navigate to the Debug Contracts tab and you should see a smart contract displayed called `Khazi`.